vaibhav-raj/SD2-Sheet/javascript-basics/delightree_culture.md

 I don’t wait for instructions — I take responsibility, solve the problem, and make sure it doesn’t happen again.
 That’s the mindset I’ll bring to Delightree.

 ## Q9.
 “What motivates you?”

 I’m motivated by solving real problems and seeing the impact of my work.
 When something is broken in production and I can fix it, stabilize it, and make sure it doesn’t happen again — that gives me real satisfaction.

 I also enjoy continuous learning.
 Backend work changes fast, and I like improving my debugging, architecture understanding, and system thinking.

 And finally, I’m motivated by ownership.
-When I know a system is depending on me — especially during US hours — I naturally push myself to do my best and keep things running smoothly
+When I know a system is depending on me — I naturally push myself to do my best and keep things running smoothly

 ## Q10.
 “How do you work with cross-functional teams like frontend, QA, or customer success?”